nagibshah/12-factor-java-workshop/{{cookiecutter.project_name}}/labguide/labguide.md

 43. When you checked the code into the repository, AWS CodePipeline will have triggered a build.
 You can check the progress of the build [by clicking here to browse to the AWS CodePipeline console](https://{{cookiecutter.AWS_region}}.console.aws.amazon.com/codesuite/codepipeline/pipelines/{{cookiecutter.project_name_process}}/view?region={{cookiecutter.AWS_region}})

+    Take a moment to review the pipeline template (pipeline.yml) as well as the build specifications (buildspec.yml).
+The template provisions the git repository and sets up the triggers for build utilising AWS CodeBuild once changes are committed and pushed.
+The pipeline template also defines the stages of the pipeline beyond the build through to a staging and production deployment.

-    Review the pipeline that has been created.
+    Now Review the pipeline that has been created in the console.
 It contains source, build and deployment phases for a staging environment, and a deployment phase for a production environment.
-The production environment has a manual review gate.
-Note that there is only one build phase for the pipeline?
-As per 12-Factor, there is a single immutable deployment artefact created by the build phase and deployed into the Staging environment.
+The production environment has a manual review gate. **Notice that there is only one build phase for the pipeline**.

+    *Pro Tip:* As per 12-Factor, there is a single immutable deployment artefact created by the build phase and deployed into the Staging environment.
 After review, the same artefact is deployed into the Prod environment without being rebuilt.
 This is one reason why it is critical that configuration is kept outside of the build artefact.

     You can review the progress of the build phase by clicking on the *Details* link in the build phase in AWS CodePipeline.
 This will open AWS CodeBuild and allow you to view the build logs.